 This is an extreme example, but shows the unpredictable nature of domestic violence.

-batterer begins by eroding her self-esteem by belittling her with subtle
+batterer often begins by eroding her self-esteem by belittling her with subtle

 humiliations.
 Then he starts using threats and displays of violence to